acend/quarkus-techlab/content/en/docs/01.0/12_quarkus.md

 ## How Quarkus works

-When creating applications we usually have to phases before we can use our application.
+When creating applications we usually have two phases before we can use our application.

 * **Build-Time phase:** We compile our code in a package which will be used to run the application (usually a jar, war, ..). usually happens at the CI/CD pipeline or locally at the developers environment.